€3,00

 What is the approximate weight of each tumbled stone?

-Is it suitable for daily wear jewelry?
+Is it suitable for everyday jewelry?

 Yes.
 The 6.5-7 Mohs hardness is the same as macrocrystalline quartz and withstands daily rubbing without scratching under normal conditions.
-For rings, we prefer cabochon formats with bezel settings; tumbled stones work best in pendants and bracelets where the rounded surface is part of the visual appeal.
+For rings, we prefer cabochon formats with bezel settings; tumbled stones work better in pendants and bracelets where the rounded surface is part of the visual appeal.

 More about tiger's eye: properties, meaning and uses.
 See also: all tumbled stones · meditation stones.